Anthony-Giacinto/VALDLinelist/README.md

 ## General Info
 This script was designed in a Windows 10 OS and was meant for use with:
 * The VALD Database as of 2/15/21 (http://vald.astro.uu.se/~vald/php/vald.php)
-* Plez's "vald3line-BPz-freeformat" for Turbospectrum as of 3/28/19 (https://www.lupm.in2p3.fr/users/plez/).
+* Dr. Plez's "vald3line-BPz-freeformat.f" for Turbospectrum as of 3/28/19 (https://www.lupm.in2p3.fr/users/plez/).
 * Dr. Gray's SPECTRUM v2.76 (https://www.appstate.edu/~grayro/spectrum/spectrum.html)

 Some of these functions require the use of google chrome web driver.
 You can download one here: